mwangdakota/pages-uswds-jekyll/pages/resources/awardees/phase-1/apply.md

 # Apply for Phase II

 Interested in applying for Phase II funding?
 Review this information before starting your application.
+Please note: New SBIR/STTR Phase I proposals are not being accepted until the next solicitation is released in early November.
+Read the last solicitation if you’d like to get a sense of what’s needed when you create your full proposal.

 <a class="usa-button usa-button-primary button-arrow" href="{{ site.data.solicitations['PHASE_II'].url }}">
   Read the SBIR/STTR Phase II Solicitation</a>